terrier-org/pyterrier/docs/terrier-indexing.rst

 **Fields**

 Fields refers to storing the frequency of a terms occurrence in different parts of a document, e.g. title vs body vs anchor text.
-In the IterDictIndexer, fields are set in the `index()` method; otherwise the `"FieldTags.process"` property must be set.
+FieldsIterDictIndexer provides an interface to create an index with fields.

+.. autoclass:: pyterrier.terrier.FieldsIterDictIndexer
+   :members: index

 See the Terrier `indexing documentation on fields <https://github.com/terrier-org/terrier-core/blob/5.x/doc/configure_indexing.md#fields>`_ for more information.

 **Changing the tags parsed by TREC Collection**